packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 #### GitLab
 * OAuth: Users authenticate on Private Packagist with their GitLab accounts
 * Synchronization:
-    * Keeps teams, their members, and access permissions in sync with your Gitlab groups
+    * Keeps teams, their members, and access permissions in sync with your GitLab groups
     * Individual collaborators aren't supported
 * Code Credentials: GitLab API token
 * Webhooks: Code changes and releases